matti/kontena-compose/README.md

 # kontena-compose

 Primarily setups a remote host with SSH to run Kontena with docker-compose.
-Also possible to setup Kontena in localhost.

 Tested with: Ubuntu 16.04
-Providers tested: boot2docker, Azure, OVH, packet.net, but should work with any provider (as it's just SSH and docker-compose)
+Providers tested: AWS, DigitalOcean, Azure, OVH, packet.net, but should work with any provider (as it's just SSH and docker-compose)

-CoreOS support needs some fixing on the CoreOS itself: https://github.com/kontena/kontena/blob/master/cli/lib/kontena/machine/cloud_config/cloudinit.yml#L22-L40

 ## Setup (remote)